 Vitamin and nutritional measurements

-These tests are meant to help you get an updated “snapshot” of your general health.
-Most of these tests are used to monitor chronic diseases, to check up on the function of different systems, or to provide hints for further tests.
+These tests can provide you with a current “snapshot” of your general health.
+Most of them can help monitor chronic diseases, check up on the function of different systems, or provide direction for further testing.

 - Complete blood count (CBC) – $28